 Gen Musharraf with other service chiefs and PM Nawaz Sharif present at a meeting in HQ 10 Corps.
 22 June 1999

 A DCC (Defence Comittee of the Cabinet) meeting was held on 2 July 1999 in which the ongoing conflict was discussed.
 The military commanders including Gen Musharraf briefed the cabinet that Pakistan Army was militarily in a strong position.
 Prime Minister Sharif suggested for withdrawing from the strategic peaks, however it was cleared by Gen Musharraf that there was absolutely no need for withdrawal as Pak Army was in a dominating position.
 The Indian Army was practically grabbed by its jugular.
 The DCC meeting concluded without any decision for withdrawal and it was decided that another meeting would be held on 5 July 1999.

 When Nawaz Sharif left for US, the battle at Tiger Hills was

 underway which was surrounded with controversy as the Mujahideen had abandoned

 shelling and US President had agreed to meet Nawaz Sharif only on the

 pre-condition of withdrawal from Kargil.

-After the withdrawal agreement was signed in Washington on 4 July 1999, Pak Army started withdrawing from Indian territory on 11 July 1999 and India reclaimed key peaks in Batalik.
+After the withdrawal agreement was signed in Washington on 4 July 1999, Pak Army started withdrawing from Indian-held territory on 11 July 1999 and India reclaimed key peaks in Batalik.
 16 July was set as deadline for complete withdrawal and Indian territory was reportedly fully vacated.
 On 26 July 1999, the conflict finally came to an end.

 SOME FACTS OF KARGIL CONFLICT